“So, what all these represent is an argument over unresolved contradictions in the real world.”

 Can’t Fight Dubplate by Cultural Roots.
 Produced by D. Germain.
 Published by Germain / Revolutionary Sounds.
 Pale Blue Dot, by Carl Sagan.
 Published by Random House. →.
 Additional production by Tuff Kaya.

-“Mourning loneliness, mourning disconnection.
+“Mourning disconnection.
 From ourselves and from each other.”

-One of the few warm-hearted figures in the hip hop corner, Brother Ali, delivers his message in a unique way.
+Brother Ali, delivers his message in an unique way.
 Mourning Disconnection in Dub is a sincere rendition to one of the most dextrous lyricist in contemporary revolutionary music.
 This special was given form by arranging bits and pieces from an interview by Abby Martin for RT, in which they address faith, loneliness and revolution.

 No Love / Dub Love by Black Traps.
 Produced by W. Wright.
 Published by Mutt & Jeff.
 Brother Ali interviewed by Abby Martin for RT →.
 Additional production by Tuff Kaya.